 A JourneyPatternTimingLink (Figure 6-89) describes a timed link connecting two stops of a JourneyPattern of a StandardService.
+It allows a precise default timing to be set for traversing a link.
 Each JourneyPatternTimingLink can be identified by a unique id attribute, and comprises a number of elements falling into two groups: